Graham 20141122 1x1 v2

 This type of slang started even earlier.
 TTFN (ta-ta for now) began, I think, in WWII.Then there are the notes on the back of envelopes of love letters such as SWALK (sealed with a loving kiss) or Norwich (nickers off ready when I come home).
 Yes, the spelling leaves something to be desired on that one.

-8. over 5 years ago on Doonesbury
+8. almost 6 years ago on Doonesbury

 My uncle, who was born in 1912, worried his parents because he wouldn’t talk. he was tested and found not to be deaf.
 One Sunday, when the family were out for a walk, he pointed up to the sky from his pram and said “aeroplane!”
 Just wasn’t bothering to speak until he had something important to say.